The Constitution of the Individual was written by author, classical composer, pianist, and singer/songwriter, Joshua Emmet.

 JAMES: No, those in the Kingdom have no need for such things.

-NEWS ANCHOR: (smiling) Are there pets in the Kingdom?
+NEWS ANCHOR: Are there pets in the Kingdom?

 JAMES: No one is on a leash or in a cage.
+No one is removed from their family or natural environment unless they so desire.
 Everyone is free.

 NEWS ANCHOR: Are animals hunted for food?

 NEWS ANCHOR: No, this is one of the ways the Kingdom is different from Earth.
 On Earth, one’s happiness often comes at the expense of another creatures’ happiness.
-In the Kingdom, one’s happiness comes from acts of love.
+In the Kingdom, however ─and as elementary as this may sound─one’s happiness comes from simple acts of love.

 NEWS ANCHOR: Does one have to believe in a particular religious figure in order to enter the Kingdom?